Romania has seen prices going up in these past few years, and as a result, students will spend more than ever if they want to study here.

 I would say that the three categories listed above are covering the basics and in theory you could make it work by only spending money in those three.

-However, you will have other costs and since you’re an international student in a foreign country, you will want to party like the locals.
-As well as enjoy the different events, from the top music festivals in Romania (like Untold, Neversea or Beach Please) to local plays and concerts.
+However, you will have other costs and since you’re an international student in a foreign country, you will want to party like the locals do, and also enjoy the different events, from the top music festivals in Romania (like Untold, Neversea or Beach Please) to local plays and concerts.

 Fortunately, there are lots of free events for students, as well as many places where you can spend quality time for free and fellow students will know about them.